Taraf (Bengal): Twipra attack

-Syed Musa was the successor of Syed Mikail and his reign marked the end of the Syed dynasty of Taraf.
-It was also during his rule that the Bengal Sultanate fell in 1576 leading to the nobles of Bengal to become fiercely independent local rulers forming an anti-Mughal confederacy known as the Baro-Bhuiyans.
+Syed Musa was the successor of Syed Mikail, and his reign marked the end of the Syed dynasty of Taraf.
+It was also during his rule that the Bengal Sultanate fell in 1576, leading the nobles of Bengal to become fiercely independent local rulers forming an anti-Mughal confederacy known as the Baro-Bhuiyans.

 Amar Manikya of the Manikya dynasty of Twipra, just south of Taraf, was digging a tank, now known as Amar Sagar, in his capital at Udaipur for religious reasons.
-He demanded various chieftains to supply labour for this task and pay tribute to Twipra.
-The Rajmala chronicles highlights all the donations provided by the Baro-Bhuiyans, numbering at least over 500 labourers.
-Syed Musa was the only ruler to refuse to accept such subordination as he viewed Taraf to be an independent principality.
-This angered Amar Manikya and he sent his son, Prince Rajdhar, to deal with him.
+He demanded that various chieftains supply labour for this task and pay tribute to Twipra.
+The Rajmala chronicles highlight all the donations provided by the Baro-Bhuiyans, numbering at least over 500 labourers.
+Syed Musa was the only ruler to refuse to accept such subordination, as he viewed Taraf to be an independent principality.
+This angered Amar Manikya, and he sent his son, Prince Rajdhar, to deal with him.
 Musa called upon Fateh Khan, a Baro-Bhuyan zamindar of Sylhet, who came to his aid.
 In 1581, a battle took place in the village of Jilkua in Chunarughat.
 Isa Khan was appointed as Manikya's naval commander.
-The Tripuris were victorious and Syed Musa and his son Syed Adam were taken as prisoners.
+The Tripuris were victorious, and Syed Musa and his son Syed Adam were taken as prisoners.
 Syed Musa was imprisoned in Udaipur, but Adam was eventually set free.
 The Twipra army then proceeded to Gudhrail, via Dinarpur and the Surma River, where they defeated Fateh Khan with the help of their elephants.
 Khan was captured and transported to Udaipur via Dulali and Ita.
 He was treated well and later released.
-Amar Manikya was very proud of the successful conquest of Taraf and even minted a coin referring himself as the Conqueror of Sylhet.
+Amar Manikya was very proud of the successful conquest of Taraf and even minted a coin referring to himself as the Conqueror of Sylhet.
 This coin was in the possession of Bir Bikram Kishore Debbarman in the 20th century.

 Some historians suggest that Syed Musa of Taraf is the same person as the Syed Musa of Arakan.
-They claim that Musa was appointed as a minister in the Arakanese court and it was under his patronage that Alaol completed Saiful Mulk Badi Uzzamal.
+They claim that Musa was appointed as a minister in the Arakanese court, and it was under his patronage that Alaol completed Saiful Mulk Badi Uzzamal.
 Ayesha A. Irani, a scholar of early modern Islamic Bangla literature, has argued against this theory on the grounds that the dates do not match up.